 To make sure replies from candidates are seen after your team member’s departure, work with your IT team to set up automatic email forwarding so that messages sent to the team member’s email address are forwarded to a monitored inbox.
 Be sure to use settings that will also leave a copy of candidate replies in the former team member’s inbox so that Gem can detect them (needed for reporting and to stop the Sequence).
 Alternatively, access to the email account can be given to another member of the team who can monitor for replies.

-If there are Sequence messaging templates that other members of your team would like to continue using, you can set the team member’s Sequences to “Shared” access so that others can make a copy of it on to their own Gem account.
+If there are Sequence messaging templates that other members of your team would like to continue using, you can set the team member’s Sequences to “Shared” access so that others can copy it to their own Gem account.

 Project ownership can be transferred to another team member.
 This can be done by either a Gem Admin or the employee prior to their departure.
 Open the project, click “Options”, and select “Transfer project”.

 Deprovisioning - To remove your team member’s stats from Outreach Stats, you can deprovision them in Gem.
-This can be done from the Manage Team dashboard.
+This can be done from the Team Settings dashboard.

 Deprovisioning does not delete their outreach data -- it hides it.